Benjamin Leigh Smith

 Benjamin Leigh Smith (12 March 1828 – 4 January 1913) was an English Arctic explorer and yachtsman.
-He is the grandson of the Radical abolitionist William Smith.
+He was the grandson of the abolitionist William Smith.

 Early life

-He was born in Whatlington, Sussex, the extramarital child of Anne Longden, a milliner from Alfreton, and the Whig politician Benjamin Smith (1783–1860), the only son of William Smith, a Radical abolitionist.
+He was born in Whatlington, Sussex, the extramarital child of Anne Longden, a milliner from Alfreton, and the Whig politician Benjamin Smith (1783–1860), eldest son of William Smith, an abolitionist.

 On a visit to his sister in Derbyshire in 1826, Benjamin senior met Anne Longden.
 She became pregnant by him and he took her to a rented lodge at Whatlington, a small village near Battle, East Sussex.
 There she lived as "Mrs Leigh", the surname of his relations on the nearby Isle of Wight.
 The birth of their first child, Barbara Leigh Smith, created a scandal because the couple did not marry, and within eight weeks Anne was pregnant again.
-When their son Benjamin was born, the four of them went to America for two years, during which time another child was conceived.
+When their son Benjamin was born, the four of them went to America for two years, when another child was conceived.

-After their return to Sussex, they lived openly together at Brown's and had two more children.
-Subsequently, Anne became ill with tuberculosis and died in Ryde, Isle of Wight, in 1834.
-Ben was only five years old.
+After their return to Sussex, they lived openly together and had two more children.
+Subsequently, Anne became ill with tuberculosis and died in Ryde, Isle of Wight, in 1834, when her son Benjamin was five years old.